-The School of Music Recital Hall is used for a wide variety of events and needs in the School of Music.
-Please follow the guidelines for scheduling rehearsals and recitals will avoid last-minute crises and ensure good stewardship of this important space.
+The Recital Hall is used for a wide variety of events and needs in the School of Music.
+Please follow the guidelines for scheduling rehearsals and recitals to avoid last-minute crises and ensure good stewardship of this important space.

 - Student recitals must occur in the School of Music Recital Hall.
 Rare exceptions may be approved by the Director of the School of Music in consultation with faculty advisor(s) and the Recording Studio Manager.